iCliniq Logo

 Mechanism of Action:

 Upadacitinib is a Janus Kinase (JAK) inhibitor.
 JAKs are intracellular enzymes that transmit signals arising from cytokine or growth-factor receptor mediators on the cell membrane.
 This influences the cellular processes of hematopoiesis and immune cell function.
-Within the signaling pathways, JAKs phosphorylate and activate STATs (Signal Transducers and Activators of Transcription) which modulate intracellular activity like gene expression.
+Within the signaling pathways, JAKs phosphorylate and activate STATs (Signal Transducers and Activators of Transcription), which modulate intracellular activity, such as gene expression.

 Cell-free isolated enzyme assay showed that the drug had a greater inhibitory potency at JAK1 and JAK2 compared to JAK3 and TYK2.